louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Table 2shows evidence which has emerged since the publication of this article.
 As new evidence is published, a group will assess the new evidence and make a judgment on to what extent it is expected to alter the recommendation.

 Table 2
 New evidence which has emerged after initial publication

 ---

 ### Updates to the modern diagnosis of GERD: Lyon consensus 2.0 [^7f079c3a].
 Gut (2024).
 Medium credibility.

 Chronic cough and wheezing have a significantly lower likelihood of direct reflux aetiology compared with typical symptoms (figure 1).
-Chronic cough may represent hyper-responsive behaviour, where reflux is one of several triggers for coughing bouts, such as abrupt changes in temperature or humidity, prolonged talking or voice use, strong odours or scents, food triggers and postnasal drip.Refluxate aspirated into the airways has been implicated in graft failure after lung transplant, and in the pathogenesis of idiopathic pulmonary fibrosis.Wheezing and asthma may rarely be triggered by reflux, when aggressive reflux management may provide better control of asthma.
+Chronic cough may represent hyper-responsive behaviour, where reflux is one of several triggers for coughing bouts, such as abrupt changes in temperature or humidity, prolonged talking or voice use, strong odours or scents, food triggers and postnasal drip.
+Refluxate aspirated into the airways has been implicated in graft failure after lung transplant, and in the pathogenesis of idiopathic pulmonary fibrosis.
+Wheezing and asthma may rarely be triggered by reflux, when aggressive reflux management may provide better control of asthma.

-Data demonstrating response of globus to GERD management are scarce.Hoarseness, throat clearing and sore throat have even less robust reflux associations,and these symptoms often correlate with cognitive processes with or without reflux disease.While dysphagia can be a consequence of reflux-induced oesophageal strictures or advanced erosive oesophagitis, primary dysphagia without heartburn, especially with bolus impaction, may suggest eosinophilic oesophagitis or a motility disorder.
+Data demonstrating response of globus to GERD management are scarce.
+Hoarseness, throat clearing and sore throat have even less robust reflux associations, and these symptoms often correlate with cognitive processes with or without reflux disease.
+While dysphagia can be a consequence of reflux-induced oesophageal strictures or advanced erosive oesophagitis, primary dysphagia without heartburn, especially with bolus impaction, may suggest eosinophilic oesophagitis or a motility disorder.
 Finally, epigastric and abdominal symptoms (nausea, abdominal pain) are unlikely to have a reflux aetiology (figure 1) where reflux monitoring is typically not recommended, the exception being mischaracterisation of heartburn as epigastric burning.

 GERD evidence